squirrels-nest/squirrels-nest.github.io/docs/topics/project-file.md

 ```

 For each dataset, the **name** field is required, and the other fields are optional.
-- **name** - The name of the dataset, and is part of URL paths for the parameters and dataset APIs.
+- **name** - The name of the dataset, and is part of URL paths for the parameters and dataset result APIs.
 - **label** - The human-friendly title of the dataset that's provided through the catalog API response.
 If omitted, the **name** is used by default.
 - **model** - The target model for the dataset.
 If omitted, the **name** is used by default.
 - **scope** - One of **public**, **protected**, or **private**.
 All users (authenticated or not) can access public datasets, only authenticated users can access protected datasets, and only internal users can access private datasets.
 If omitted, default is **public**.